-Craig recommends… Here’s my original review of London Stone.
+Craig recommends… Here’s my latest review of London Stone.
 If you enjoy looking at it then there are plenty more Roman attractions in London.
 The best one is the amphitheatre in the Guildhall Art Gallery’s basement, followed by what’s left of the Roman city wall.
 There is some old Roman pavement in All Hallows by the Tower, and lots of dug up statues and artefacts on display at the Museum of London.

 London Stone is one of the most intriguing monuments in the City of London… but also one of the least impressive.
 It’s basically just a lump of ugly rock –but that belies its true worth.